react-native-webrtc/react-native-incall-manager/README.md

 ===================================================
 ### Android:

+This module requires Android 7.0 (API level 24) or later.
+Set `minSdkVersion` to at least `24` in your app's `android/app/build.gradle`.

 note: you might need `android.permission.BLUETOOTH` permisions for Bluetooth to work.

 After install, you can use `rnpm` (`npm install rnpm -g`) to link android.